Infographic contrasting traditional aid’s multi-layered overhead with direct, community-led mutual aid; emphasis on Emergency Response Rooms in Sudan.

 A. Historical Exploitation

 Congo’s history cannot be separated from its resources.
 During the late nineteenth and early twentieth centuries, King Leopold II of Belgium presided over one of the most violent colonial regimes in history, extracting ivory and rubber through a system of forced labour that killed millions.
-Colonial plunder did not end with independence; it was replaced by neo-colonial economic arrangements that kept Congolese resources flowing outward.
+Following formal independence, colonisers did not end plunder.
+They replaced it with neo-colonial economic arrangements that keep Congolese resources flowing outward.

 In the present, Congo supplies the majority of the world’s cobalt, a mineral essential for lithium-ion batteries used in smartphones, laptops, and electric cars.
-Multinational corporations rely on Congolese mines to sustain “green” technologies marketed in the Global North, even as child labour, toxic conditions, and violent competition mark these mines.
+At the global level, multinational corporations rely on Congolese mines to sustain “green” technologies marketed in the Global North, even as child labour, toxic conditions, and violent competition mark these mines.
 Armed groups in North Kivu and Ituri exploit and tax these industries, while foreign companies profit from cheap extraction.
-War, displacement, and hunger are not aberrations in Congo—they are the structural consequences of global demand.
+As a result, war, displacement, and hunger are not aberrations in Congo; they are the structural consequences of global demand.

 B. Aid and NGOs

-In this context, humanitarian aid functions less as relief than as a management tool.
-International NGOs are highly visible in eastern Congo, but their presence does not challenge extraction or war.
+Within this ongoing history of extraction, humanitarian aid functions less as relief than as a management tool.
+International NGOs are highly visible in eastern Congo, yet their presence does not challenge extraction or war.
 Instead, aid manages poverty, providing limited services to displaced populations while leaving resource exploitation intact.
 Camps around Goma have swelled with over a million internally displaced people (IDPs).
-Yet, conditions remain catastrophic: tens of thousands share a few dozen latrines, health infrastructure is absent, and sexual violence is widespread (Team Congo RDC, 2024).
+Nevertheless, conditions remain catastrophic: tens of thousands share a few dozen latrines, health infrastructure is absent, and sexual violence is widespread (Team Congo RDC, 2024).

-The logic is familiar.
+Consequently, the logic is familiar.
 Aid provides just enough support to keep people alive, but not enough to change the structures that force them into camps.
-Humanitarian organisations present themselves as lifelines while the underlying violence—resource plunder, armed conflict, political corruption—continues unchecked.
-In this way, aid becomes complicit: it does not dismantle exploitation but stabilises it, ensuring that the global supply of cobalt and coltan is never interrupted.
+Humanitarian organisations present themselves as lifelines while the underlying violence of resource plunder, armed conflict, and political corruption continues unchecked.
+In effect, aid stabilises exploitation rather than dismantling it, ensuring that the global supply of cobalt and coltan remains uninterrupted.

 C. Team Congo RDC

-Against this backdrop, Team Congo RDC has emerged as a grassroots initiative committed to transparency, dignity, and survival.
+Amid this landscape of extraction and neglect, Team Congo RDC has emerged as a grassroots initiative committed to transparency, dignity, and survival.
 Unlike international NGOs, it functions outside donor bottlenecks and bureaucratic cycles.
-It is community-led, lean, and accountable to the people it serves.
+It is community led, lean, and accountable to the people it serves.

 According to its 2024 mission report, Team Congo RDC focused its interventions on three displacement camps in Goma: 8th CEPAC Mugunga, DGDA Mugunga, and Don Bosco.
-Dire conditions mark these camps: in one case, 44,000 people shared just 50 latrines, creating a hotbed of cholera and waterborne disease.
+Dire conditions mark these camps.
+In one case, 44,000 people shared just 50 latrines, creating a hotbed of cholera and waterborne disease.
 Another camp, Lushagala, with 400,000 residents, had no functional health infrastructure.
 Food aid had not reached Don Bosco and EP Patemo camps since October 2023, worsening acute malnutrition.
-Beyond physical needs, the camps are sites of trauma: over 250 women reported sexual assaults in Mugunga camp, and a May 2024 bombing killed 35 people, including 26 children (Team Congo RDC, 2024).
+Beyond these material shortages, the camps are sites of trauma: over 250 women reported sexual assaults in Mugunga, and a May 2024 bombing killed 35 people, including 26 children (Team Congo RDC, 2024).

 In response, Team Congo’s interventions in November 2024 included: